vmidyllic/vc-schemas-test/examples/id3/v3/id3.md

 # personalDetails

 Personal information about the credential subject.
+Vocab in personal-details.md

+## citizenship

+The citizenship of the individual.

 # id